hanabi/hanabi.github.io/README.md

   * From Bob's perspective, this looks like a *Finesse* - if Bob does not blind-play the red 1 right now, Cathy will go on to misplay the red 2 as the red 1.
   * Bob blind-plays his slot 1 card.
 However, it is not the red 1, it was the green 1!
 Now Bob knows that he has been *Bluffed* by Alice.
   * Next, Cathy sees that Bob just blind-played a green 1 immediately after this red clue, so she knows that she must have a one-away red card - the red 2.
 Cathy holds on to the red 2 for later and discards.
 * Except in rare circumstances, **bluffing is only permissible when you are the person directly before the player who is blind-playing a card**.
 This is called being in *Bluff Seat*.
 Do not *Bluff* unless you are in *Bluff Seat*!
+(This follows from *Good Lie Principle*.)

+### Bluffs Through Already Clued Cards

+* It is also permissible to *Bluff* "through" cards that already clued.
+For example, in a 4-player game:
+  * All the 1's are played on the stacks.
+  * Bob has nothing clued in his hand.
+  * Cathy has a red 3 clued in her hand with just a number 3 (so she does not know what color it is).
+  * Alice clues Donald reds, which touches one red 4.
+  * Bob knows that he must have the red 2.
+If he plays the red 2, then Cathy will play the red 3, and Donald will play the red 4.
+  * Bob plays his *Finesse Position* card and it is instead the blue 2.
+  * From Donald's perspective, since blue does not match red, he knows that this is a *Bluff*.
+Normally, he would think he has the one-away red card, but that would be red 3, and Cathy already has that clued.
+If he had red 3, then the clue would be violating *Good Touch Principle*.
+Thus, he must have the red 4 instead.
+  * From Cathy's perspective, she knows that the red 4 is two-away instead of one-away. *Bluffs* on two-away cards are normally illegal, so her mystery 3 must be exactly red 3, making the red 4 one-away after all.

 ### The Early Game (Intermediate Section)